foretold-app/foretold/Application.md

 - We always remember about timezones.
 We store all time formats as UTC.
 - We hate code duplication.

+> **Mark Watney**: The problem is water.
+I have created 126 square meters of soil.
+But every cubic meter of soil requires 40 liters of water to be farmable.
+So I got to make a lot more water.
+Good thing is, I know the recipe.
+You take hydrogen, you add oxygen, you burn.
+Now, I have hundreds of liters of unused hydrazine at the MDV.
+If I run the hydrazine over an iridium catalyst, it’ll separate into N2 and H2.
+And then if I just direct the hydrogen into a small area and burn it.
+Luckily, in the history of humanity nothing bad has ever happened from lighting hydrogen on fire.
+**NASA hates fire**.
+Because of the whole “fire makes everybody die in space” thing.

 # Introduction
 To understand better how the application works, which data flows are existed in it, pay attention on this text.
 Please, start from **Terms**,